Suggestion: Watch the 5 minutes video tutorial before reading this article

 Sign the contract

-When you’ve confirmed that the land is okay and managed the above-mentioned steps, it’s time to sign the contract with the seller.
+When you’ve confirmed that the land is of good quality and managed the above-mentioned steps, it’s time to sign the contract with the seller.

 Include a private caveat